Sgt. Jennings Bryan Scanlon Jr.

 According to Earl Pratt and Brand Moore, one day, they found Jennings lying partially in the slit trench that served as a latrine for the camp.
 The men bathed him to clean hi up and brought him back to the barracks.
 According to Jack Reed, Jennings had been spoiled when he was younger and was use to the food and candy he could get at his family store.
 Reed believed that because of this, Jennings could not make himself eat the rice that made up the main part of his POW diet.

 Medical records kept at the camp indicate that Sgt.
-Jennings B. Scanlon Jr. was admitted to the camp hospital on Friday, June 18, 1942, suffering from dysentery and inanition.
-Other records, kept in the camp, indicate that he died on Monday, July 8th, at approximately 8:00 A.M. from dysentery.
+Jennings B. Scanlon Jr. was admitted to the camp hospital on Friday, June 18, 1942, suffering from dysentery and inanition and put in Zero Ward.
+Other records, indicate that he died on Monday, July 8th, at approximately 8:00 A.M. from dysentery.
 When he died, he weighed 80 pounds.
 He was buried in the camp cemetery in grave 1007, with 16 other POWs.
 The POWs had the job of burying the dead.
 To do this, they worked in teams of four men.
 Each team carried a litter of four to six dead men to the cemetery where they were buried in graves containing 15 to 20 bodies.

 After the war, Sgt.
 Jennings B. Scanlon Jr's. remains were positively identified by the U.S. Remains Recovery Team.
 At the request of his parents, his remains were returned to Harrodsburg, and on October 28, 1949, Sgt.
 Jennings B. Scanlon Jr. was reburied at Spring Hill Cemetery in Harrodsburg.